mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 been unable to prove that anything is amiss.
 Despite the lack of a ‘smoking gun’, Aursis is pulling out all the stops to drive Gidekis into submission.
-Aursisian diplomats are attempting to curry favour with the government of Zimmel, which owns Gandar.
+Aursisian diplomats are attempting to curry favor with the government of Zimmel, which owns Gandar.
 Aursis wants Zimmel to force Gandar to expel Menderis’ manufacturing operations on the world if they continue to flout the embargo.
 Menderis provides